CristianaVladareanu26/static-PCA-teaching-materials/content/Index.md

 ## Teaching Principal Component Analysis Through Multiple Modalities - Instructional Materials

-This tutorial was created as part of a Bachelor thesis conducted during the CSE3000 Research Project course in the faculty of EEMCS.
-It serves as an open educational resource for first-year Computer Science students.
-It was designed as an introduction to the concept of Principal Component Analysis and assumes no prior knowledge of Machine Learning.
+This tutorial was developed as part of a Bachelor’s thesis conducted within the CSE3000 Research Project course at the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS), Delft University of Technology.

+It serves as an open educational resource aimed at introducing first-year Computer Science students to the fundamental concepts behind Principal Component Analysis (PCA).
+The material is designed under the assumption that students have no prior experience with Machine Learning.

 This Jupyter Book template was originally created by: